jagregory/abrash-zen-of-asm/src/chapter-07.md

 Although EA calculations can add faster than separate instructions can, it's faster still not to add at all. *Whenever you can, perform your calculations outside loops.*

-Which brings us to `lea`.
+Which brings us to `lea`{.nasm}.

 ### Calculating Effective Addresses With `lea`

-`lea` is something of an odd bird, as the only *mod-reg-rm* memory-addressing instruction that doesn't access memory. `lea` calculates the offset of the memory operand... and then loads that offset into one of the 8 general-purpose registers, without accessing memory at all.
-Basically, `lea` is nothing more than a means by which to load the result of an EA calculation into a register.
+`lea`{.nasm} is something of an odd bird, as the only *mod-reg-rm* memory-addressing instruction that doesn't access memory. `lea`{.nasm} calculates the offset of the memory operand... and then loads that offset into one of the 8 general-purpose registers, without accessing memory at all.
+Basically, `lea`{.nasm} is nothing more than a means by which to load the result of an EA calculation into a register.

-For example, `lea bx,[MemVar]` loads the offset of `MemVar` into BX.
-Now, we wouldn't generally want to use `lea` to load simple offsets, since `mov` can do that more efficiently; `mov bx,offset MemVar` is 1 byte shorter and 4 cycles faster than `lea bx,[MemVar]`.
-(Since `lea` involves EA calculation, it's not particularly fast; however, it's faster than any *mod-reg-rm* memory-accessing instruction, taking only 2 cycles plus the EA calculation time.)
+For example, `lea bx,[MemVar]`{.nasm} loads the offset of `MemVar`{.nasm} into BX.
+Now, we wouldn't generally want to use `lea`{.nasm} to load simple offsets, since `mov`{.nasm} can do that more efficiently; `mov bx,offset MemVar`{.nasm} is 1 byte shorter and 4 cycles faster than `lea bx,[MemVar]`{.nasm}.
+(Since `lea`{.nasm} involves EA calculation, it's not particularly fast; however, it's faster than any *mod-reg-rm* memory-accessing instruction, taking only 2 cycles plus the EA calculation time.)

-`lea` shines when you need to load a register with a complex memory address, preferably without disturbing any of the registers that make up the memory address.
+`lea`{.nasm} shines when you need to load a register with a complex memory address, preferably without disturbing any of the registers that make up the memory address.
 Suppose that we want to push the address of an array element that's indexed by BP+SI.
 We could use:

 ```nasm
 mov   ax,offset TestArray